lambertjamesd/rspl/README.md

 # Data Types

 Data types will be limited to what is native to the RSP.
-Any data types that cannot be used natively, such as floating point numbers, will not be done in software.
+Any data types that cannot be used natively, such as floating point numbers, will not be supported by RSPL.
 The following primitive data types will be suppported

 | Type Name | Bytes | Description                    |
 |:----------|:-----:|:-------------------------------|